linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 1. The Discover page provides a realtime view of logs as they are ingested by Elasticsearch from your Kubernetes cluster.
 The histogram provides a view of log volume over time, which by default, spans the last 15 minutes.
 The sidebar on the left side of the user interface displays various fields parsed from json fields sent by Filebeat to Elasticsearch.

-1. Use the **Filters** box to search only for logs arriving from Kibana pods by filtering for `kubernetes.container.name : "kibana"`.
+1. Use the **Filters** box to search only for logs arriving from Kibana Pods by filtering for `kubernetes.container.name : "kibana"`.
 Click the **Update** button to apply the search filter.

      {{< note >}}
 When searching in the filters box, field names and values are auto-populated.